Neurological Disorders in Dogs

 Animals can suffer many of the same brain, spinal cord, and neuromuscular problems that humans do.
 These include a wide range of disorders, such as seizures, ruptured discs, spinal cord injuries, and fractures, head trauma, brain tumors, and much more.
-In conjunction with our surgery department, Lakeshore is proud to offer diagnostic neurological services, utilizing state-of-the-art equipment (including high field MRI and CT) for patients with these complex and challenging conditions.
+In conjunction with our surgery department, Lakeshore is proud to offer diagnostic neurological services, utilizing state-of-the-art equipment (including high field MRI and CT) for Neurological Disorders in Dogs for Oak Creek, WI, Glendale, WI, Port Washington, WI with these complex and challenging conditions.

-Your pet may be experiencing a neurological disorder if you notice these symptoms:
+Your dog or cat may be experiencing a neurological disorder if you notice these symptoms:

 - Altered consciousness